Hakol Over Habibi: 1980–1987: Peak years, Eurovision, and satire

 In December 1980, the band won first place at the 11th Children's Song Festival with the song Odeini Yeled (lyrics: Edna Peleg, music: Nimrod Tene, arrangement: Uri Karib).
 In March 1981, while Aharon was pregnant, the band won first place in the Kdam Eurovision with the song Halayla ("Tonight"; composed by Shuki Levy).
-The song represented Israel in the Eurovision Song Contest 1981, where it placed seventh.
+The song representedfortnite in the Eurovision Song Contest 1981, where it placed seventh.
 During the performance, Aharon wore a dress designed to conceal her advanced pregnancy.

 In December 1981, the band participated again in the 12th Children's Song Festival with the song Samba’s Party (lyrics: Leah Shilon, melody: Henry Barter, arrangement: Uri Karib).
 That same year, Aharon released a children's album titled Still a Child.
-The title track became the album’s most popular song.
+The title track became the album's most popular song.
 Apart from the title track, the songs were musically produced by Kobi Oshrat.

 In 1982, the band released its sixth album, Songs, which compiled material recorded between 1980 and 1982.
 The album included several works by Naomi Shemer, such as Give a Shoulder, A Night at Achziv Beach, Al Kol Eleh, and The Celebration Ends, as well as a new version of Lilac Flower and the song Romance, written and composed for Svika Pick.
 The arrangements were by Eldad Sharim, Uri Karib, and Kobi Oshrat.
 In the same year, the band participated in an event honoring composer Moshe Wilensky, titled A Bouquet of Anemones by Moshe Wilensky, later released as an album.
 At the event, the band performed Autumn (lyrics: Samson Halafi).
 In December 1982, the group participated in Festigal No. 2 with the song Suddenly Sad for Her (lyrics: Avi Koren, composition and arrangement: Henry Barter).

 In early 1983, the band released the album Crossing the Border, produced by Jaroslav Jakubovič.
 The album included the songs A Night in a Volume, Accompany Me, and Lost Legend, and marked a shift toward a rock- and jazz-influenced style, drawing inspiration from groups such as The Manhattan Transfer.
 The album received extensive radio play.
 Contributing musicians included Meir Israel and Ahrela Kaminsky (drums and percussion), Alona Toral (keyboards), Ohad Inger (bass guitar), Gil Dor, Gary Eckstein, and Haim Krio (guitars), Dario Malki (synthesizer), and Jakubovič himself (saxophone, flute, and lyric).
-In December 1983, the band appeared as a guest at Festigal No. 3 with the song Tomorrow the Sun Will Rise (lyrics: Mirit Shem-Or, music: Zvika Pick, arrangement: Eldad Sharim).
+In December 1983, the band appeared as a guest at Festigal No. 3 with the song Tomorrow the Sun Will Rise (lyrics: Mirit Shem-Ur, music: Svika Pick, arrangement: Eldad Sharim).

 In 1984, the band staged the satirical show Hakol Lo Over Habibi (English: Not Everything Passes, My Friend), marking its tenth anniversary.
 The songs from the show were recorded on the album Hakol Lo Over Habibi, released in English as Habibi on Stage.
 The show and the album included songs such as The Guest (Green Tene), A Sign We Have Not Arrived (written and composed by Naomi Shemer), and Blues of the Rabbinical Stairs (music: Yuval Dor, lyrics: Amnon Dankner).